linuxcnc-ethercat/linuxcnc-ethercat/documentation/distributed-clocks.md

   than pll-max-error.

 `pll-err` varies up and down. `pll-reset-count`should be kept low.
-If `pll-reset-count` continue to increase, the difference in speed between the clocks is large.
+If `pll-reset-count` increases, the difference in speed between the clocks is large.
 Increasing `pll-step` might help. `pll-step` is limited to 1% of appTimePeriod.